 Current campaigns are highlighted in red and we really need your help to make them a success!

 Online Petition: Ban Cosmetics Tested on Animals Choose Cruelty Free, Humane Research Australia and Animals Australia are asking members of the global public to join us in petitioning the Australian Government to implement a ban on the sale of all cosmetics that are tested on animals.
-During 2014, 35 other Australian groups endorsed the Petition making a total of 38 groups calling for a ban.
+Since 2014, 35 other Australian groups have endorsed the Petition making a total of 38 groups calling for a ban.
 Click on the image to the left or here to sign and/or share the petition.

 Postcard: Stop Testing Let’s ban the sale of cosmetics that have been tested on animals.
 Read about the campaign and get your free postcards here or click the image on the left.
 Join us in our ongoing campaign against testing cosmetics on animals by sending pre-addressed postcards to the federal Minister for Health.
 At the time of writing, CCF has distributed more than 150,000 postcards.

 Poster: This won’t hurt a bit A2 poster demonstrating on a human being what animals are forced to suffer in the laboratory.
 Get yours here.

 Queensland Trains 2012: Some Products are Still Tested on Animals Poster campaign which ran for three months on the Brisbane train network.

 Melbourne Trains 2012: How Much More Can You Wear?
 This CCF advertisement was displayed on metro trains in Melbourne in 30 of their carriages in June, July and August 2012.
 It was also shown in 200 Bourke St on four digital screens.
 CCF had a huge response from the general public who were concerned that animals continue to suffer painful experiments in the name of beauty.
 CCF will continue its campaign to make the public aware that many cosmetic companies have not stopped testing their products on animals.